Thursday, July 29, 2010 Detailed Auto Topics

 Mounting diameter of a wheel

-Rubber is a high friction material.
+Rubber is a naturally high-friction material.
 The tire will resist sliding on a dry or improperly lubricated wheel.
-Special lubricant must be carefully applied to the tire and the wheel surface.
-If only the tire is lubricated, the lubricant will be rubbed off as the tire moves across the wheel surface.
+Special lubricant must be carefully applied to the tire and the wheel surface to allow proper mounting.
+If only the tire is lubricated, as often occurs, the lubricant will be rubbed off as the tire moves across the wheel surface.
 When this happens the tire binds.
 The result could be an improperly seated tire and possibly a distorted tire carcass.

-Adding more air pressure to seat the tire is NOT the answer.
+An unlubricated tire will not seat properly and adding more air pressure to the tire is NOT the answer.
 The loud pop as the tire slams against the edge of the wheel may be the sound of a new tire being destroyed.
 Tires are designed to hold no more than the specified amount of pressure.
-Over inflating in order to seat it can permanently destroy a new tire.
+Over inflating, to compensate for improperly mounting, can cause permanent damage to a new tire.

-Lack of lubrication and/or skill can also cause a tear in the bead of the tire.
+Lack of lubrication or skill can also cause a tear in the bead of the tire.
 A torn bead may not seat to the wheel.
-This can result in loss of air or even tire failure.
-A torn bead is non-repairable.
+This can result in loss of air, tire failure and a torn bead is non-repairable.
 With so many things that can go wrong, great care should be taken in selecting a shop for tires.
 Buying a quality tire may not be enough.
 Even great tires can quickly be ruined by improper mounting.
 Choose a shop known for quality in everything they do.
 For quality Michelin tires, mounted properly choose AGCO, its the place to go.

 Post or Read Comments (0)